This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent a UTI:

-- Give your child fluids as directed.
-Ask how much liquid to give your child and which liquids are best for him.
-Your child may need to drink more fluids than usual to help flush out the bacteria.
+- Encourage your child to drink more liquids.
+Ask how much liquid your child should drink each day and which liquids are best.
+Your child may need to drink more liquids than usual to help flush out the bacteria.
+Do not let your child drink caffeine or citrus juices.
+These can irritate your child's bladder and increase symptoms.
+Your child's healthcare provider may recommend cranberry juice to help prevent a UTI.

-- Teach your female child to wipe from front to back.
-This helps keep germs from entering the urinary tract.
+- Teach your child to wipe from front to back.
+Your child should wipe from front to back after urinating or having a bowel movement.
+This will help prevent germs from getting into the urinary tract through the urethra.

 Follow up with your child's healthcare provider as directed: